Thoughts about ... the speedbar

 – As a performance tool.

-First of all, consider the speed system as an additional safety feature to your paragliding equipment.
-Theoretically, you shouldn't find yourself in aerologically problematic situations, but who knows?
-It could well come in handy if you need to accelerate and enjoy some of the induced consequences (see above).
-It's not necessary to carry out this experiment in a secure environment (SIV type), since the glider is not supposed to leave the flight envelope, but to get off to a good start it's essential to carry out your first experiments in calm conditions, with sufficient height and away from any relief or obstacles.
+Firstly, you should considerspeed bar an additional safety feature for your paragliding equipment.
+In theory, you shouldn't find yourself in problematic aerological situations, but who knows?
+It could well be useful if you need to accelerate and take advantage of some of the resulting effects (see above).
+It is not necessary to carry out this experiment in a secure environment (such as SIV training) since the wing is not supposed to leave the flight envelope, but to start off calmly, it is essential to carry out your first experiments in calm conditions, at sufficient altitude and far from any terrain or obstacles.

-As we saw with the speed polar, accelerating can help to degrade overall wing performance, especially towards its maximum.
-So "getting away" remains one of the main reasons for using the gas pedal as a safety tool.
-To get away more quickly from an "unpleasant" area, to avoid getting sucked into the cloud, or simply to fight the wind (or the breeze) and reach your intended landing.
-The gas pedal can also be combined with certain descent techniques, such as big ears, to make them even more effective.
-To learn more about these descent techniques and how to use them, it's essential to consult a professional.
+As we saw with the speed polar, accelerating can help degrade the overall performance of the wing, especially at its maximum.
+"Escaping" therefore remains one of the main reasons for usingspeed bar a safety tool.
+To get away more quickly from an "unpleasant" area, avoid being sucked into the cloud, or simply fight against the wind (or breeze) and reach your intended landing spot.speed bar also be combined with certain descent techniques such as big ears to make them even more effective.
+It is essential to consult professionals to learn more about these descent techniques and how to implement them.

-Less interesting on "leisure" wings, as they generally have their best upper-arm performance (notably glide ratio), the gas pedal becomes indispensable on competition wings to optimize the different flight regimes according to the conditions encountered.
-Performance wings have a "flatter" polar curve, enabling them to use the gas pedal while retaining their best glide over a greater or lesser range.
+Less useful on recreational wings, as they generally perform best with the arms raised (particularly in terms of glide ratio),speed bar essential on competition wings to optimize the different flight regimes according to the conditions encountered.
+Performance wings have a "flatter" polar curve, allowingspeed bar to be usedspeed bar maintaining their best glide ratio over a more or less significant range.

-In competition or cross-country flying, or more generally in performance flying, you have to constantly juggle your objective, your timing and the aerological conditions encountered.
-Sometimes it's better to lose glide so as to arrive more quickly in a generous updraft, or sometimes it's better to optimize sink rate as much as possible so as to gain height in a thermal before moving on to the next terrain.
-The cases are many and varied, and could be the subject of an entire course, but that's not the point here.
-For those who would like to delve deeper into the subject, I recommend Baptiste LAMBERT's excellent video on the Mc Cready.
-In simple terms, you can see that when flying into the wind, the gas pedal improves glide ratio and ground speed.
-In accelerated transition, successful pilots even learn to control their wing's pitching movements by playing with the gas pedal, pushing or releasing at the right moments.
-When this is not possible, they use the rear risers, as this generates less drag than using the brakes, and allows them to maintain maximum performance.
-As we'll see later, the use of the brakes should be avoided when the gas pedal is activated.
+In competition or cross-country flying, or more generally in performance flying, you have to constantly juggle your set goal, timing, and the aerological conditions encountered.
+Sometimes it is better to lose glide ratio in order to reach a generous updraft more quickly, or sometimes it is better to optimize your sink rate to gain height in thermals before transitioning to the next ridge.
+There are many different scenarios, which could be the subject of an entire course, but that is not the point here.
+For those who would like to explore the subject further, I recommend Baptiste LAMBERT's excellent video on Mc Cready.
+To simplify, you can remember that when flying into the wind,speed bar your glide ratio and ground speed.
+In accelerated transition, skilled pilots even learn to control the pitch movements of their wing by playing withspeed bar, pushing or releasing it at the right moments.
+When this is not possible, they use the rear risers because this generates less drag than using the brakes and allows them to maintain maximum performance.
+We will see later that the use of brakes should be avoided whenspeed bar activated.

 V.- Precautions :

-As we've seen, using the speed system isn't all that complicated, but it does have an influence on flying.
-It is therefore essential to follow the instructions below if you are to use it with confidence:
+As we have seen previously, using thespeed bar that complicated, but its use inevitably affects flight.
+It is therefore essential to follow the instructions below carefully in order to use it safely:

-- The throttle must be correctly adjusted for safe and optimum use.
-The first thing to check is that the adjustment length is not too short, and will not activate the system without the pilot's voluntary action.
-The risk is to find yourself flying with a permanently accelerated wing.
-To be able to use it over the full range of travel, the 2 pulleys on the risers must be in contact when the legs are extended.
-If this isn't the case, and there's still some travel left in the pulleys, it's not a big deal - just adjust the next time you fly.
-In general, the adjustment is not easily accessible in the air, and you'll need to spend some time on the gantry to rough out the adjustment and refine it after a few flights to measure the adjustments to be made in real conditions (lengthen / shorten / symmetrize).
-It's important to use the risers of the glider in question to make the adjustment, and not the pulley system that may be present on the gantry straps because of its potentially different dimensions.
-In "performance" use, this adjustment is particularly important, as it will enable you to adjust each flight regime according to the bar used, in relation to the polar of the wing concerned.
+–speed bar be correctly adjusted to ensure safe and optimal use.
+First and foremost, check that the adjustment length is not too short and will not activate the system without deliberate action by the pilot.
+The risk is that you will find yourself flying with a permanently accelerated wing.
+To be able to use it over the entire range of travel, the two pulleys on the risers must be in contact when your legs are stretched out.
+If this is not the case and there is still travel at the pulleys, don't worry, you can simply adjust it on your next flight.
+In general, the adjustment is not easily accessible in the air and you will need to spend some time on the hang glider to rough out the adjustment and refine it after a few flights to measure the adjustments to be made in real conditions (lengthen/shorten/symmetrize).
+It is important to use the risers of the wing in question to make the adjustment, and not the pulley system that may be present on the gantry straps, as it may be different (dimensions).
+In "performance" use, this adjustment is particularly important as it will allow you to adjust each flight regime according to the bar used, in relation to the polar curve of the wing in question.

-- During the pre-flight check, it's important to ensure that no lines (especially unsheathed ones) get caught in the system, especially if the connection is made with split hooks.
-It is possible for thin lines to get caught in them.
-Take-off must then be interrupted.
-We recommend connecting the gas pedal halyard around the split hook on the risers.
-In this case, there's no tension on the hook, and it's less convenient for a line to get caught.
-The lark's head connection is just as quick and safe to use.
+– During preflight checks, it is important that no lines (especially uncoated ones) are caught in the system, particularly if the connection is made with split hooks.
+Thin lines may become caught in them.
+Takeoff must then be interrupted.
+We recommend a lark's head connection of thespeed bar linespeed bar the split hook located on the risers.
+In this case, there is no tension on the hook and it will be less likely for a line to get stuck.
+The lark's head connection is just as quick and safe to implement.

-- In the event of bulk, it's important to release the gas pedal immediately so as not to amplify the induced effects.
-The same collapse (type and amplitude) will be more violent and complicated to manage when the gas pedal is maintained.
-In addition, the reduction in angle of attack during acceleration makes the glider more fragile and sensitive to collapse.
-Particular care must therefore be taken when flying close to the ground and terrain.
-If you use trimmers, it will be very difficult, if not impossible, to neutralize them quickly in the event of a collapse, and you'll have to manage the situation more carefully.
+– In the event of a stall, it is important to releasespeed bar immediatelyspeed bar not to amplify the effects.
+The same collapse (type and amplitude) will be more violent and difficult to manage ifspeed bar held down.
+Furthermore, reducing the angle of incidence during acceleration makes the wing more fragile and sensitive to collapse.
+You must therefore be particularly vigilant when flying close to the ground and terrain.
+When using trims, it will be very difficult or even impossible to neutralize them quickly in the event of a collapse, and you will therefore need to manage the situation more carefully.

-- When using the gas pedal, it's imperative not to touch the brakes, otherwise you risk triggering a shutdown!
-It may seem paradoxical, but it's true.
-Without going into too much detail, the action of the brakes will generate a depression towards the trailing edge, which will then cause the center of thrust to move backwards.
-To realign this new center of thrust with the pilot's center of gravity (pendulum system), the glider will have to move forward and dive: risk of accelerated frontal!
-This explains why brake length adjustment is so important.
-If set too short, the trailing edge may be deformed when the gas pedal is used, leading to an accelerated frontal collapse without the pilot even having taken any voluntary action on the brakes.
+– When usingspeed bar, it is essential not to touch the brakes, as this could cause a collapse!
+This may seem counterintuitive, but it is true.
+Without going into too much detail, applying the brakes will generate negative pressure towards the trailing edge, which will then cause the center of thrust to shift backwards.
+To realign this new center of thrust with the pilot's center of gravity (pendulum system), the wing will have to move forward and dive, creating the risk of an accelerated front collapse!
+This explains why adjusting the brake length is so important.
+If they are set too short, the trailing edge may be deformed when using thespeed bar leading to an accelerated front collapse without the pilot even having to apply the brakes.

-And if you feel the need to brake, why did you accelerate?
-Well, to hold the glider, of course, if conditions are a little turbulent.
-But what if you're not allowed to touch the brakes?
-It's possible to hold the sail by using the rear risers, often equipped with small handles (at least on recent models).
-By acting on them, you can hold the sail without risking collapse.
-To steer the wing in accelerated flight (without using the brakes), we recommend adding harness steering to the use of the rear risers.
-For more experienced pilots, it's also possible to prevent collapses by controlling pitch with the gas pedal.
+And if you feel the need to brake, why did you accelerate in the first place?
+Well, to hold the wing steady, of course, if conditions are a little turbulent.
+So what can you do if you're not allowed to touch the brakes?
+You can hold the wing using the rear risers, which are often equipped with small handles (at least on recent wings).
+By pulling on these, you can hold the wing without risking a collapse.
+To steer the wing when accelerated (without using the brakes), it is recommended to use the harness the rear risers.
+For more experienced pilots, it is also possible to prevent collapses by adjustingspeed bar control pitch.

 Conclusion:

-You shouldn't think of the gas pedal as something frightening and complicated.
-It's a tool that's relatively easy to use, and deserves a little time to get to grips with it so that you can use it calmly when you need it.
-You need to take the time to set it up and adjust it correctly: its effectiveness will depend on it in case of need (a bit like the emergency parachute...).
+speed bar should not be viewedspeed bar something frightening and complicated.
+It is a relatively simple tool to use, which deserves a little time to learn how to use it so that you can use it with confidence when needed.
+You need to take the time to install and adjust it correctly: its effectiveness will depend on this when needed (a bit like a reserve parachute...).

 Now you've read enough!

-Go fly, and don't hesitate to test your gas pedal to make it your best ally!
+Go fly and don't hesitate to test your speed bar make it your best ally!